 Representation is Key

-Whether or not your case settles at mediation, it is important to have the best representation possible during the litigation process, mediation and/or trial.
-Our team of experienced attorneys is here to help you navigate this process, and to ensure that you receive the compensation you deserve for your injuries.
+Whether or not your case settles at mediation, it is essential to have the best representation possible during the litigation process, mediation, and trial.
+Our team of experienced attorneys is here to help you navigate this process and ensure that you receive the compensation you deserve for your injuries.

 Please remember that The Law Offices of Jason E. Taylor is here for you and is committed to assisting you with your case.
 All of our five offices are open and staffed.
-We are able to handle cases remotely during this time as well.
-We have offices in Charlotte, Hickory, and Greenville, North Carolina, and in Rock Hill and Columbia in South Carolina.
+We can handle cases remotely during this time as well.
+We have offices in Charlotte, Hickory, Greenville, North Carolina, and Rock Hill and Columbia in South Carolina.
 Please give us a call so that we can fight for your rights.